adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 As Nicholas Zakas presents in *Scalable JavaScript Application Architecture* [[3](#ref3)], it is important to decouple application and browser logic.
 He states:

-> Application logic should be written one way for all browsers in order to keep the code maintainable.
+> &ldquo;Application logic should be written one way for all browsers in order to keep the code maintainable.
 If you’re using native APIs in your application logic, you can’t help but know what browser is being used because you need to account for browser differences.
-That means your application logic will always need to be updated as new browsers and new browser versions are released. **That’s a recipe for disaster**.
+That means your application logic will always need to be updated as new browsers and new browser versions are released. **That’s a recipe for disaster**&rdquo;.

 ## Context context context